 - A.1 Pursuant to the Environmental Impact Assessment (EIA) Ordinance, the Director of Environmental Protection (DEP) granted the Environmental Permit (No. EP- 494/2015) to the Water Supplies Department (WSD) to construct and operate the designated project for "In-situ Reprovisioning of Sha Tin Water Treatment Works South Works" ("The Project"). - A.2 Under Contract No. 1/WSD/19, ATAL CW MH JV (ACMJV) is commissioned by WSD to undertake the construction of the advance works while AECOM Asia Company Limited was appointed by WSD as the Engineer.
 For implementation of the environmental monitoring and audit (EM&A) programme under the Contract, Acumen Environmental Engineering & Technologies Company Limited was appointed by ACMJV as the Environmental Team (ET).
 AECOM Asia Company Limited was also employed by the WSD as the Independent Environmental Checker (IEC). - A.3 The construction phase of Contract No. 3/WSD/15 commenced on 30 October 2015 for completion by 31 December 2020.
 The construction phase of Contract No. 1/WSD/19 commenced on 01 January 2021.
-The impact monitoring of the EM&A programme, including air quality, noise, water quality monitoring as well as environmental site inspections, commenced on 17 February 2016. - A.4 This is the 62nd monthly Environmental Monitoring and Audit Report for Contract No. 1/WSD/19 covering the period from 1 to 30 April 2021 (the Reporting Period).
-As informed by the Contractor, major activities in the reporting period included: - M1-M5 Water Main Diversion - Temporary DG Stores BS installation. - Existing chlorine pipe diversion - Washwater Equalization Tank (WET)-unforeseen underground utilities clarification - DN1200 drainage work in Administration Building-Excavation & drainage pile laying. - Tree felling and landscape works - A.5 Environmental monitoring activities under the EM&A program in this reporting period are summarized below
+The impact monitoring of the EM&A programme, including air quality, noise, water quality monitoring as well as environmental site inspections, commenced on 17 February 2016. - A.4 This is the 63rd monthly Environmental Monitoring and Audit Report for Contract No. 1/WSD/19 covering the period from 1 to 31 May 2021 (the Reporting Period).
+As informed by the Contractor, major activities in the reporting period included: - M1-M5 Water Main Diversion - Temporary DG Stores BS installation and (Form 501 submission for FS inspection). - Existing chlorine pipe diversion - Washwater Equalization Tank (WET)-Pipe Pile construction - DN1200 drainage work in Administration Building-Excavation & drainage pile laying. - Diversion of DN300 & DN200 Plant Service Pipes - Diversion of DN400 supernatant pipe at WET area - Tree felling, transplantation and landscape works - Renovation of Secondary office - Installation of fencing nearby South Gate - A.5 Environmental monitoring activities under the EM&A program in this reporting period are summarized below

 Issues Environmental Monitoring Parameters / Inspection Occasions

-Air 1-Hour TSP 18
+Air 1-Hour TSP 15

-Noise L {eq(30mins)} Daytime 6
+Noise L {eq(30mins)} Daytime 5

-Water Water Sampling 12
+Water Water Sampling 13

-Quality water sampling 12
+Quality water Sampring 13

 Inspection / ET Regular Environmental Site Inspection 4

 Audit IEC Monthly Environmental Site Audit 1

-- A.6 No exceedance of air quality, noise and water quality monitoring were recorded in this reporting period. - A.7 No environmental complaint was received via EPD in this reporting period. - A.8 No notification of any summons and successful prosecutions was received in this reporting period. - A.9 No reporting change was made in this reporting period. - A.10 There was no EPD site inspection conducted in the reporting period. - A.11 As informed by the Contractor, the major works for Contract No. 1/WSD/19 between May to July 2021 will be:
+- A.6 No exceedance of air quality, noise and water quality monitoring were recorded in this reporting period. - A.7 No environmental complaint was received via EPD in this reporting period. - A.8 No notification of any summons and successful prosecutions was received in this reporting period.

-- M1-M5 Water Main Diversion - Diversion of Existing CLP Cable in Administration building - Temporary DG store (Form 501 submission for FS inspection) - Isolation of Clarifier-RC Wall Construction - Cofferdam of WET- installation of pipe pile & grouting - WET ELS and excavation works. - DN1200 drainage work in Administration Building-Excavation & drainage pile laying - Asbestos sampling and testing - Tree felling and landscape works - A.12 EM&A monitoring for the 62nd reporting period for Contract No. 1/WSD/19 has been completed.
-The 63rd monthly EM&A report will cover the period from 1 to 31 May 2021.
+- A.9 No reporting change was made in this reporting period. - A.10 There was no EPD site inspection conducted in the reporting period. - A.11 As informed by the Contractor, the major works for Contract No. 1/WSD/19 between June to August 2021 will be: - M1-M5 Water Main Diversion - Diversion of Existing CLP Cable in Administration building - Demolish the existing DG Store. - Isolation of Clarifier-RC Wall Construction - Cofferdam of WET- installation of pipe pile & grouting - Diversion of DN300 & DN200 Plant Service Pipes - WET ELS and excavation works. - DN1200 drainage work in Administration Building-Excavation & drainage pile laying - Tree felling, transplantation and landscape works - Renovation of Secondary office - A.12 EM&A monitoring for the 63rd reporting period for Contract No. 1/WSD/19 has been completed.
+The 64th monthly EM&A report will cover the period from 1 to 30 June 2021.